j3k0/cordova-plugin-purchase/doc/api.md

    - Called when receipt verification failed
  - `expired(product)`
    - Called when validation find a subscription to be expired
+ - `downloading(product, progress, time_remaining)`
+   - Called when content download is started
+ - `downloaded(product)`
+   - Called when content download has successfully completed

 ### alternative usage